Makuziker/spiritofbrogan/README.md

 # Setup Kubeconfig (basic)

-We can
+We can use the default microk8s config like so:

-Copy `/var/snap/microk8s/current/credentials/client.config` from remote to `spiritofbrogan/.kube/config` (or the default `~/.kube/config`).
-This is a microk8s generated kubeconfig for localhost access.
-We will need an SSH tunnel to use it.
+- SSH to Ubuntu machine
+- Run `microk8s config -l` to generate the default kubeconfig for loopback access.
+- Merge this config output with your local `~/.kube/config` file, or `spiritofbrogan/.kube/config`.
+- Set the current-context if necessary.
+- Setup SSH port forwarding so that your 127.0.0.1:16443 maps to the remote 127.0.0.1:16443.

 ```
 # Set the custom path to kubeconfig